Peroxy acid: Inorganic peroxy acids

 Some peroxy acids are only hypothetical, but their anions are known.
 This is the case for peroxycarbonate and perborate (see sodium perborate).

 Organic peracids

+Production

 Several organic peroxyacids are commercially useful.
 They can be prepared in several ways.
 Most commonly, peracids are generated by treating the corresponding carboxylic acid with hydrogen peroxide:

-RCO2H + H2O2 RCO3H + H2O

 A related reaction involves treatment of the carboxylic anhydride: